 - Salt – we use a bit of fine sea salt to balance the sweetness

-- Vanilla extract – we recommend homemade vanilla extract for the best flavor.
+- Vanilla extract – use homemade vanilla extract or store-bought

 How to Make a Shortbread Crust

-You can use either a food processor or a bowl and pastry cutter to make the crust.
-You want the butter to cut into the flour until it looks like a coarse meal with some pea-sized crumbs forming.
+- You can use either a food processor or a bowl and pastry cutter to make the crust.
+Combine flour, powdered sugar and salt.
+Cut in the butter until it resembles a coarse meal, with some pea-sized crumbs forming.

-Press the crumbs into a parchment-lined 13×9 baking pan and press the crumbs evenly into the bottom then bake at 350˚F until set and lightly golden at the edges.
+- Press the crumbs evenly into the bottom of a parchment-lined 13×9 baking pan, then bake at 350˚F until set and lightly golden at the edges.
 Transfer to a parchment-lined

 How to Make Pecan Pie Bars